-Our phone line is not currently staffed, please use our licensing web pages for guidance including that on trap registration.
+Our phone line is not currently staffed, please use our licensing web pages for guidance.
 If you have a query which you can’t find the answer to online then email [email protected].
 As our offices are currently closed please don’t send us any mail, instead, email all correspondence.

 Lead contact: Liz Mclachlan, telephone 07717 704 120.